By: Leanne Armstrong

 Even though our brains are predisposed to think visually, it was assumed until the late 1980s that all thought was language-based.
 Since then, studies in behavior and imaging have confirmed that visual thinking is not only real, it’s relatively wide-spread.

-Given its abstract nature, drilling down to a definitive visual thinking definition that makes sense to everyone (especially verbal thinkers) can prove challenging.
+Given its abstract nature, finding a definitive visual thinking definition that makes sense to everyone can prove challenging.

-A good place to start, however, is by recognizing that visual thinking brains have a knack for:
+However, a good place to start is by recognizing that visual thinking brains have a knack for:

-You may know people, for example, who read books or listen to music purely in order to visualize, who are capable of memorizing instructions by visualizing notes on a page, or who always seem to know at a glance whether that new desk is going to fit through their office door!
+For example, you may know people who read books or listen to music purely in order to visualize, who are capable of memorizing instructions by visualizing notes on a page, or who always seem to know at a glance whether that new desk is going to fit through their office door!

-Though these don’t necessarily function equally or in tandem in everyone, it’s been suggested that visual thinkers incorporate various aspects of object and spatial visualization to analyze visual details and prepare to take action.
+Though these don’t necessarily function equally or in tandem for everyone, it’s been suggested that visual thinkers incorporate various aspects of object and spatial visualization to analyze details and take action.

 Visual thinking brings clarity to information

 No matter what kind of thinking you tend to do, your brain is wired to quickly understand and remember visual input.
-So, applying visual thinking to everyday events and relationships can bring greater clarity to information – whether you’re on the giving or receiving end of things.
+So, whether you’re on the giving or receiving end of things, applying visual thinking to everyday events and relationships can bring greater clarity to information.

 Visual thinking tools and techniques help you: